Marc Williams

-Marc Richard Williams (born 27 July 1988) is a Welsh footballer who plays as a forward for Caernarfon Town.
+Marc Richard Williams (born 27 July 1988) is a Welsh, former professional, and now part-time footballer who plays as a forward for Llandudno.

-Career
+Early life

+Williams, and his older brother Mike, grew up in Penmaenmawr and both aspired to be professional footballers.

+Club career

+Wrexham

-Williams came through the youth system at Wrexham and made his first-team debut in January 2006 against Rushden & Diamonds, in which he and his brother became the seventh pair of brothers to represent Wrexham.
-In the following month, he made his debut for the Wales Under-21 side against Northern Ireland Under-21.
-He scored two goals in his next game for the Welsh Under-21 side against Israel Under-21 in August 2006.
+Williams came through the youth system at Wrexham after joining the club at the age of eight and after making his way through the club's youth teams, left school at 15 and joined the club on the Youth Training Scheme.
+He made his first-team debut at the age of 17 in January 2006 against Rushden & Diamonds, in which he and his brother became the seventh pair of brothers to represent Wrexham.
 Williams signed a new contract with Wrexham in summer of 2006 and made 17 league and cup appearances for Wrexham in the 2006–07 season.
 He made a further 23 league and cup appearances in the 2007–08 season as Wrexham were relegated from the Football League.

 Williams contributed to Wrexham's bid to return to the Football League with 15 goals (13 league and two cup) including a hat trick against Eastbourne Borough on 20 December 2008.
 However, on 28 February 2009, he suffered a broken foot in a match against Salisbury City, which ruled him out for the remainder of the season.
+After injury disrupted the majority of Williams' 2009–10 season (including breaking his foot again), he was handed a six-month deal to prove his fitness.

+Kidderminster Harriers

-After injury disrupted the majority of Williams' 2009–10 season, he was handed a six-month deal to prove his fitness.
-However, with the arrival of Andy Morrell, he found himself out of favour at the club and instead joined Kidderminster Harriers on loan in August 2010, scoring on his debut in a 4–3 defeat to Southport.
+However, with the arrival of Andy Morrell, he found himself out of favour at Chester and instead joined Kidderminster Harriers on loan in August 2010, again joining up with his brother.
+He scored on his debut in a 4–3 defeat to Southport.

+In May 2011 he completed a permanent move to the Harriers.
+During his time at the club he fell out with the manager.
+He was released by the club in February 2012.